Join the Blackbrook Crew!!

 For all positions, you will be living on a family farm, so flexibility around that is important.
 We enjoy living with our employees and sharing farm life together.
 You will be living communally and sharing in the responsibilities of work and home together as a group.
 A willingness and eagerness to take part in this is very important.

 Skills Desired: For the three general intern positions farming related experience is not required, but is looked at as a plus.
 The primary skills required will be work ethic and common sense.
 The farm can be an inhospitable place for anyone lacking one or both of these.
 We need someone who is comfortable with heavy lifting and long days.
 It is great if you have had any other kind of hands-on work in any field (carpentry, manual labor, farming, landscaping, field work, etc).

-Stipend: For all positions, work hours are Monday-Friday 8-5.
-For the Internship positions, starting salary is 850+/month plus room and board based on experience (based on a wage of 8/hr).
-We provide all of your food, as well the mid-day lunch Monday-Friday.
-The Pack Shed leader position pay will be 10-12/hr (based on experience) with $600 room and board taken out of the monthly paycheck.
+Stipend: For all positions, work hours are about 40-45 hours a week.
+The Pack Shed leader position pay will be 11-12/hr (based on experience) with room and board taken out of the monthly paycheck.
+For the General Internship positions, salary is 900+/month plus free housing and all food plus weekday meals.